Lumiquiver/SignFlow/README.md

 ## Contact

-For questions or feedback, please open an issue on GitHub or contact us at your-email@example.com
+For questions or feedback, please open an issue on GitHub or reach out through my GitHub profile [@lumiquiver](https://github.com/lumiquiver)